-Norberto Gonzalez-Juarbe is an assistant professor working in the Infectious Diseases and Genomic Medicine Group.
+Norberto Gonzalez-Juarbe is an associate professor working in the Infectious Diseases and Genomic Medicine Group.
 Currently, he is focused on the host responses that occur during co- and secondary bacterial infections to influenza.

 Dr. Gonzalez-Juarbe began his science career researching the habitability of primary producers in the field of astrobiology.
 Later while working on his PhD, his research was one of the first to establish that bacterial pathogens use pore-forming toxins to deplete the lungs of alveolar macrophages through activation of necroptosis (programmed necrosis).